wickedchicken/stip-blog/content/post/programmer-in-berlin-culture.md

 #### Second-class _Flexpreis_

-The basic ticket is the second-class _Flexpreis_ (flexible-ticket price) ticket.
+The basic ticket is the second-class _Flexpreis_ ("flexible-ticket price") ticket.
 This kind of ticket works like a public-transit ticket: just like a subway or bus ticket, with a _Flexpreis_ ticket you can take any train that day to your destination.
 Also like a subway or bus ticket, there is no